 }

-For New Users: Handle Verification
+Handle OTP Verification

-// User enters verification code from their email
+// After user enters the verification code

-let verificationCode = "123456" // Replace with actual code from UI input
+let verificationCode = "123456" // Get from user input

-// Submit the verification code
+// Submit verification code

 let verifiedState = try await paraManager.handleVerificationCode(